Fish Molee Recipe (Kerala Fish Stew)

 How to make coconut milk at home?

-To make it at home, grate a fresh coconut using the medium hole of a box grater or a coconut grater.
+To make it at home, grate a fresh coconut using the medium holes of a box grater or a coconut grater.
 You can also use a food processor to grate it.

 Now add the grated coconut to a blender along with 1 and ยฝ cups of water and blend for a minute.
-Strain this mixture through a fine-mesh strainer, cheesecloth or a nut milk bag.
-This is the first extract or thick milk.
+Strain this mixture through a fine-mesh strainer, cheesecloth, or a nut milk bag.
+This is the first extract or the thick milk.

 Now transfer the coconut again to the blender and add 2 cups of water.
 Blend again for a minute.
 Strain the mixture again.
 This is the second extract or the thin milk.